slub/ocrd_kitodo/docs/setup/enable-disable-modules.md

 Of the 3 main modules integrated here, while the OCR-D Manager is mandatory, the OCR-D Controller and Kitodo.Production are optional.

+## Compose profiles

 You can tell Docker Compose the following so-called **profiles**

-- `with-ocrd-controller` profile for module OCR-D Controller
+- `with-ocrd-controller` profile to enable module OCR-D Controller
-- `with-kitodo-production` profile for module Kitodo.Production
+- `with-kitodo-production` profile to enable module Kitodo.Production

 whether to enable (i.e. start and stop) associated services.
 Without the use of these **profiles** only the services of OCR-D Manager module will be started.